-- Unusually high municipal impact fees - Municipal building codes which are significantly more stringent than those of the Authority - Historical rehabilitation (When a non-Authority source such as Historic Tax Credits is evidenced in the financing)
+- Unusually high municipal impact fees as compared to other municipalities within the same set aside. - Municipal building codes which are significantly more stringent than those of other municipalities in the same set aside. - Historical rehabilitation (when a non-Authority source such as Historic Tax Credits is evidenced in the financing)